techservicesillinois/aws-enterprise-vpc/README.md

   * an official name (e.g. "aws-foobar1-vpc") and IPv4 allocation (e.g. 10.x.y.0/24) for your Enterprise VPC

-  * a suitably configured workstation (see "Workstation Setup" further down)
+  * a suitably configured workstation (see "Workstation Setup" further down) _or_ [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/)

   * an S3 bucket **with versioning enabled** and a DynamoDB table with a specific schema, for remotely storing [Terraform state](https://www.terraform.io/docs/state/) in the [S3 backend](https://www.terraform.io/docs/backends/types/s3.html)